 I am at times quite a prolific photographer.
 Particularly when I'm travelling, I tend to accumulate quite a quantity of digital snaps (although am still working on the quality of said snaps).
 I'm also a reasonably organised and systematic person: as such, I've developed a workflow for fixing up, naming and archiving my soft-copy photos; and I've also come to depend on a variety of scripts and little apps, that perform various steps of the workflow for me.

-has had some disadvantages.
+Sadly, my system has had some disadvantages.
 Most importantly, there are too many separate scripts / apps involved, and with too many different interfaces (mix of manual point-and-click, drap-and-drop, and command-line).
 Ideally, I'd like all the functionality unified in one app, with one streamlined graphical interface (and also everything with equivalent shell access).
 Also, my various tools are platform-dependent, with most of them being Windows-based, and one being *nix-based.
 I'd like everything to be platform-independent, and in particular, I'd like everything to run best on Linux — as I'm trying to do as much as possible on Ubuntu these days.

 Plus, I felt in the mood for getting my hands dirty coding up the photo-management app of my dreams.
 Hence, it is with pleasure that I present FotoJazz, a browser-based (plus shell-accessible) tool built with Python and Flask.